 They, along with the campus visits, help students experience the profession first-hand through real-world scenarios and, in doing so, promote more mature and well-rounded thinking by these young men and women.

 ALPA Education Committee volunteers visit grade schools to encourage pre-K through high school students to learn more about aviation and pilots’ work.
-These outreach efforts have expanded substantially over the past two years due to the explosive growth of the committee—from approximately 600 to over 1,600 interested volunteers.
+These outreach efforts have expanded substantially over the past two years due to the explosive growth of the committee—from approximately 600 to nearly 1,800 interested volunteers.
 Our volunteers represent a wide cross section of ALPA’s membership with pilots from mainline and regional carriers flying both passengers and cargo in the United States and Canada.

 ALPA is a member institution of the Aviation Accreditation Board International, the University Aviation Association, and Women in Aviation and participates in the annual conferences of each.
 ALPA also participates in the annual conferences of the National Gay Pilots Association and Organization of Black Aerospace Professionals.